Fair Mobility - Advisory network of the German Trade Union Confederation

 Fair Mobility started in 2011 as a trade union-affiliated project in which advice centres were gradually set up to provide mobile workers with information, advice and support on labour and social law in their native languages.

-Fair Mobility now works at 12 locations.
+Fair Mobility now operates at 12 locations.
 The staff there cooperate with the trade unions and advice centres of regional organisations.
 They are part of a nationwide network providing labour law advice to EU citizens.
 Since August 2020, the DGB has been legally entitled to funding from the federal budget to continue and expand Fair Mobility.

-Improving working conditions and enforcing fair wages for employees from Central and Eastern European countries on the German labour market
+Improving working conditions and enforcing fair wages for employees from Central and Eastern European countries on the German labour market.

 We have a total of 12 counselling locations: Berlin, Grünheide/Brandenburg, Kiel, Oldenburg, Erfurt, Frankfurt a.
 M., Dortmund, Munich, Mannheim, Nuremberg, Stuttgart, Freiburg i.
 Br.